 In this post, I tell you how much you can use Japan Rail Pass to explore in Kyoto.
 Continue reading →

-This lake is one of the most beautiful lake in Japan and most popular destination in Tohoku Area (North part of main island).
-Especially it has very colorful and amazing view in autumn.
-JR Tohoku Bus operate the schedule bus to Towadako.
-This bus service is included in Japan Rail Pass.
-So you can go there with NO EXTRA charge.
+This lake is one of the most beautiful lakes in Japan and very popular destination in Tohoku region.
+Especially in autumn season, many tourists visit this lake and Oirase rapid on the way to Lake Towada to see such an amazing fall foliage.
+JR Tohoku Bus operates the schedule bus to Lake Towada from either Hachinohe and Aomori.
+This bus service is covered by Japan Rail Pass.
+You can visit there without any extra charge.
 Continue reading →

 Asakusa (浅草) is very popular district in Tokyo.
 We have Senso-ji, Buddhist temple there.
 We also have some more temples, so many Japanese souvenir shops and Ryokan (Japanese style accommodation that has Tatami room).